-AN IRISH PRIEST'S NOTION OF INCOME-TAX LIABILITY. -About two years ago, the Rev. Mr. Peyton, Roman Catholic priest of Blarney, in Ireland, had his goods seized for refusing to pay the income-tax, from which he claimed to be exempt on the ground that his income, as a Papistical clergyman, proceeded from a source that was not legally recognised.
+AN IRISH PRIEST'S NOTION OF INCOME.TAX LIABILITY -About two years ago, the Rev. Mr. Peyton, Roman Catholic priest of Blarney, in Ireland, had his goods seized for refusing to pay the income-tax, from which he claimed to be exempt on the ground that his income, as a Papistical clergyman, proceeded from a source that was not legally recognised.
 He has made a similar refusal once more.
 This specimen of the logic of Blarney is peculiarly Irish.
 Mr. Peyton claims to be exempt from a tax on account of the illegal nature of his income; as if evading the law were a thing to be rewarded!
 He states that the law will not allow Roman Catholic priests to recover their dues; and this is unquestionably a great hardship and injustice.
-But it is manifestly absurd to claim exemption on the ground of the illegal nature of the gain, especially as some wiser mode of opposition might be found.
-Considerable excitement and disturbance took place on the sale of the horse which was distrained.
-THE FATAL EXPLOSION AT LIVERPOOL .--- An inquest was held on Saturday on the body of a boy killed by the explosion in Greenland-street, Liverpool, during the thunder-storm of Thursday week.
-The proprietor of the flreworks manufactory said that the explosion must have been caused by an agent entirely distinct from the fireworks, the whole of which he had since found among the ruins unexploded.
-It is presumed that the explosion was caused by the lightning, acting on an escape of gas.
-A verdict was returned to the effect that the boy had died from the effect of injuries caused by an accidental explosion.
-A MAN KILLED BY THE FALLING OF A WALL .--Michael Kearney, a labourer, was walking along Wapping, Liverpool, when an old wall fell over and buried him beneath its ruins.
-Two hours elapsed before he could be extricated, and, when he was at length got out, he was found to be dead.
-THE SULTANA ANNE KATTE GHERY KRIM GHERY (who died in June last) whs a young lady belonging to Edinburgh, who became the wife of the Sultan of the Crimea in the following manner: - About seventy years liera, 1258 by diarrhoa.
-196 persons, chiefly children, ago Catherine of Russia invaded the Crimea, deposed died of small-pox, 107 of measles, 534 of scarlatina, the Sultan, and annoxed the Crimea itself to the Rus- 389 of hooping-cough, 677 of typhus and other fevers. was greatly injured, and has since died.
-John Gratrix, about thirty years back from the present date, the deposed Sultan, or more probably the son of the deposed Sultan, visited Edinburgh.
+But it is by a cry of "Not now," and great merriment. manifestly absurd to claim exemption on the ground of onsiderable exmode of opposition might be found.
+C

+^{s'}.an dominions.
+Some forty years after that event, or about thirty years back from the present date, the deposed Sultan, or more probably the son of the deposed Sultan, visited Edinburgh.
 While there he was to be found in the first circles of the modern Athens.
-He became attached to a young lady-a Miss Nelson or Neil-son-and married her.
+He became attached to a young lady-a Miss Nelson or Neilson-and married her.
 After the marriage, he took her to the Crimea.
 For many years, this Sultan has been dead.
 His Sultana went in June last the way of all the earth.
 Last winter, while in Edinburgh, I heard that the family of the deceased Sultan was resident about twelve miles from the river Alma.
 A small volume was published last winter by, I think, Messrs.
 Johnstone and Hunter, Prince's-street, Edinburgh, on the subject of the Crimea.
 This volume is, on the title-page, said to be "By a Lady."
 The author is, I understand, Miss Neilson, a sister of the Sultana of Krim Tartary.-Correspondent of the Times.

-THE NATIONAL SUNDAY LEAGUE. - A "League" with this title, having for its object the removal of bigoted Sabbatarian restrictions, has just been set on foot.
+THE NATIONAL SUNDAY LEAGUE. - A " League" with this title, having for its object the removal of bigoted Sabbatarian restrictions, has just been set on foot.
 We trust it will meet with that success which the justice, reasonableness, and true piety of the cause demands.

-STATE OF TRADE.-The high rate of money, and the peculiar circumstances by which it has been attained, have led to a certain degree of dulness and uncertainty in the chief manufacturing towns; but confidence in the essentially healthy condition of the country appears to be unshaken.
+STATE OF TRADE .- The high rate of money, and the peculiar circumstances by which it has been attained, have led to a certain degree of dulness and uncertainty in the chief manufacturing towns; but confidence in the essentially healthy condition of the country appears to be unshaken.
 It is felt that, as long as the operations of the Bank of France continue, the Bank of England will be obliged to persevere in their measures of restriction; and it is therefore felt necessary to be cautious in speculation.-The strike of the colliers, employed by the New British Iron Company at the collieries in the neighbourhood of Ruabon, has been a most disastrous one.
 The turn-outs altogether have amounted to 2000, of whom the colliers, men and boys, numbered 1500.
 It has been calculated that at least 1500l. per week has been withdrawn from circulation in the neighbourhood.
 The distress thus occasioned has been very great; for nearly all the families have been thrown upon the parish, and the rates have been almost doubled.
 Some hundreds of the men have left to seek work elsewhere.